10 Things to do in Matera

 Emma Rigo

 Crafting the perfect holiday can be an exhilarating journey in itself.
 If you're considering Matera for your next adventure, look no further.
-This comprehensive Matera guide presents all the things to see in Matera Italy.
+This comprehensive Matera guide presents all the top Matera attractions and things to see in Matera, Italy.
 Let's dive in!

 Heads up: this page may include affiliate links.
 By clicking and/or purchasing, I may receive a small commission at no extra cost to you.
 I only recommend tools I have personally vetted.